4paradigm/OpenMLDB/docs/en/maintain/backup.md

 ### 3 Recover data

-When restoring data manually, it is necessary to restore the data by shard by shard.
+When restoring data manually, it is necessary to restore the data partition by partition.
 The recovery steps are as follows:

 1. Execute showtable table name with ns client
-2. Modify the table shard alive status to no, execute it with nsclient. updatetablealive table_name pid endppoint is_alive
+2. Modify the table partition alive status to no, execute it with nsclient. updatetablealive table_name pid endppoint is_alive
     ```
     updatetablealive t1 * 172.27.2.52:9991 no
     ```
-3. Perform the following steps for each shard in the table:
+3. Perform the following steps for each partition in the table:
     * Restore the leader.
 If there are multiple leaders, choose the one with the larger offset
         * Use the tablet client to connect to the node where the leader is located, and execute the loadtable command. loadtable tablename tid pid ttl seg_cnt, seg_cnt is 8
             ```